Drawing Courses

 Class Tuition: See the registration form for current prices.
 Tuition will cover the cost of supplies.

-Level 1 Theater class
+2nd Semester - Level 2 Theater class

 Tutor: Julie Nelson

-Level 2 Theater class
+First Semester - Level 3 Theater class

 Tutor: Julie Nelson